My bonny John was 30 when he recorded, with the orchestra that bears his name, this achingly tender theme.

 John Wilson, conductor

 *Oscar-winning transsexual composer-arranger Angela Morley (1924-2009) has quite a story herself, which maybe I’ll get to in another posting.
-For now, here’s a 1977 article in the Independent that should whet your appetite.
+For now, here’s a 1977 article in the Independent that should whet your interest.

 - “The Story So Far, with Conductor John Wilson”